adobe/pdftools-extract-java-sdk-samples/README.md

 ## Structured Information Output Format
 The output of SDK extract operation is Zip package.
 The Zip package consists of following:

-* structuredData.json: The file with the extracted content & PDF element structure.
+* The structuredData.json file with the extracted content & PDF element structure.
+See the [JSON schema](https://opensource.adobe.com/pdftools-sdk-docs/shared/extractJSONOutputSchema.json).
-  The detailed schema of the json file is available [here](#TODO).
+* A renditions folder(s) containing renditions for each element type selected as input.
-* Renditions: The zip package contains folder comprising renditions of each type of elements selected in input for renditions.
+  The folder name is either “tables” or “figures” depending on your specified element type.
-  The folder name is tables or figures depending on element types.
-Each folder contains renditions with filenames as specified in corresponding element information in above JSON file.
+  Each folder contains renditions with filenames that correspond to the element information in the JSON file.

 ## Running the samples